 Secondary Buried Penis Syndrome (resulting from excess suprapubic fat/skin-fat tissue) may benefit from the ELIST implant* as the procedure demonstrates superior results when compared to other procedures.

 *Please note that the presentation of additional extensive lower abdominal fat tissue might be an exclusion criteria for the ELIST implant surgery

-The silicone implant is used by Dr. Elist to provide permanent and progressive increases in penile length and girth.
+The silicone implant is used by Dr. Elist to provide progressive increases in penile length and girth.
 While the removal of suprapubic fat-skin tissue will uncover the actual penile size partially, the ELIST implant will additionally provide increases in length and girth and prevent the penis from retracting back inside the pubic area.

 Since the removal of the suprapubic fat-skin tissue and the placement of the ELIST implant are using the same site of incision, a combined procedure is not only very convenient for our patients, but provides the most superior results in gaining the actual penis length AND additional increase in penis length and girth.

 The placement of the ELIST implant can elongate the penis with additional length and girth of 1.5 to 2.5 inches (on average).
 Individual results may vary.
 A detailed list of potential complications, risks, benefits, and alternatives, including no surgery, will be discussed in advance.